 - The LAS Board of Studies (Studienkommission / program committee).
 This committee deliberates and develops recommendations for the LAS program and is responsible for the LAS Study and Examination Regulations.
-Members: four professors from different faculties at the University of Freiburg, an academic staff member and four LAS students. - The LAS Board of Examiners (Prüfungsausschuss / examination committee) which ensures that the Study and Examination regulations are observed and adjudicates as required.
+Members: three professors from different faculties at the University of Freiburg, four academic staff members and four LAS students. - The LAS Board of Examiners (Prüfungsausschuss / examination committee) which ensures that the Study and Examination regulations are observed and adjudicates as required.
 Members: three professors, one academic staff member, and one LAS student (appointed by the Board of Studies).